harvard-lil/libguides-makeover/README.md

 LibGuides is getting fitted for a new suit.

+Put your key and site id into the settings.example.js file and save as settings.js.
+Include this file in your guides.

 ## License

 Dual licensed under the MIT license (below) and [GPL license](http://www.gnu.org/licenses/gpl-3.0.html).